-The Target Center is a 178,759 square foot retail center that includes a "Super Target," a nail salon, GameStop, Lane Bryant, Sally's Beauty Supply, Petco, Supercuts, Kirkland's, and Staples Office Supply.
+The Target Center is a 178,759 square foot retail center that includes a "Super Target," a nail salon, GameStop, Lane Bryant, Sally's Beauty Supply, Petco, Supercuts, Kirkland's, and Ulta Beauty.
 Additionally, a Best Buy and a Mattress Firm store are in separate structures on the property.

-Cypresswood Plaza Center includes a Subway, Las Cascada Mexican Restaurant, Rounders, Sports Clips, Subway, Beauty Supply, Anytime Fitness, Invest Tex Credit Union, and Foot Relax.
+Cypresswood Plaza Center includes a Subway, Las Cascada Mexican Restaurant, Sports Clips, Subway, Invest Tex Credit Union, Foot Relax and approximately three vacant businesses.

 The Spring Park Shopping Center is a commercial strip center containing 76,513 square feet of retail space.
-Such center includes a Conn's Appliances and Sears Retail Outlet comprising 55,513 square feet.
+Such center includes a Conn's Appliances and American Freight - Appliance, Furniture, Mattress Store comprising 55,513 square feet.
 The remainder of the Spring Park Shopping Center contains a 21,000 square foot shopping center.
-Contained in the center are Texas Hair Team, Tanning and Tattoo, I-45 Diner and Mexican Restaurant, Royalty Dental Assoc. as well as a Burger King restaurant, a Sonic Drive-In restaurant, a Taco Bell/Pizza Hut restaurant, Gringo's Restaurant, and a 6,000 square foot Advantage Women's Care as separate structures, in addition to a strip center containing an AT&T store, One Main Financial, Starbucks, TSO, and Gander RV and Top Golf.
+Contained in the center are Texas Hair Team, Tanning and Tattoo, I-45 Diner and Mexican Restaurant, Royalty Dental Assoc. as well as a Burger King restaurant, a Taco Bell/Pizza Hut restaurant, Gringo's Restaurant, and a 6,000 square foot Advantage Women's Care as separate structures, in addition to a strip center containing an AT&T store, One Main Financial, Starbucks, TSO, Gander RV and Top Golf.